dev-academy-programme/orientation---Archived/3-installation/vm-faq.md

 ### 7. The VM loads, but I can't access the internet from inside it

 Try changing the networking type in the VM (from VirtualBox).
 It will normally be set to _NAT_; try _Bridged_.

+### 8. Install fails with an error similar to `Box ... could not be found`

+This is usually caused by entering the name of the EDA VM incorrectly, or a network problem somewhere between you and the Vagrant server.
+Check the name carefully: it should look like `eda/phase-zero`.
+You may want to copy/paste the command from the instructions rather than trust your typing!